ecole1rllco/ecole1rllco/README.md

 - 🌱 I’m currently learning ASP.NET
 - ⚡ Fun fact: I have lived/travelled to Japan, Korea, Australia, New Zealand, and the Phillipines.
 - 💞️ Favortie Games: Chrono Cross, Zelda, Final Fantasy, League of Legends, Stardew Valley
-- ✨ "iwhgwytte, itvfom." -iykyk, "No power in the verse can stop me" -River Tam
+- ✨ "iwhgwytte, itvfom." -iykyk, "No power in the verse can stop me." -River Tam

 <br>